ajstyle007/Hindi-GPT-Model-Built-From-Scratch-57.7-million-parameters./README.md

 ## ⚙ Training Details

+The model is trained using standard causal language modeling with cross-entropy loss over the vocabulary.
+Loss is computed as:
+P(tokenₜ | token₁ … tokenₜ₋₁)

+Logits and labels are flattened to efficiently compute loss over all tokens in the batch.

 - Optimizer: AdamW
 - Learning Rate: 6e-4 → 6e-5 (cosine decay)
 - Warmup Steps: 2000
 - Gradient Accumulation: 4
 - Gradient Clipping: 1.0
 - Precision: FP32 (high matmul precision)

+### 🔁 Gradient Accumulation

+Due to memory constraints, gradient accumulation is used to simulate a larger effective batch size.

+• Micro-batch size: 4
+• Gradient accumulation steps: 4
+• Effective batch size: 16 sequences

+Loss is scaled down per micro-step and gradients are synchronized only after accumulation, enabling stable large-context training on limited hardware.

+### ⚡ Mixed Precision & Performance Optimization

+Training is accelerated using automatic mixed precision (AMP) with `bfloat16` and gradient scaling for numerical stability.

+Additional optimizations include:
+• `torch.compile` with max-autotune mode
+• High-precision matrix multiplication
+• Gradient norm clipping to prevent exploding gradients

+### 📉 Learning Rate Schedule

+A cosine decay learning rate schedule with linear warmup is used:

+• Linear warmup for the first 2,000 steps
+• Cosine decay until max training steps
+• Separate max and min learning rates

+This improves early training stability and prevents late-stage overfitting.

+### 🧪 Evaluation Strategy

+Validation is performed periodically on a held-out dataset.

+• Average loss computed over multiple validation batches
+• Perplexity is reported as the primary evaluation metric
+• Evaluation runs in inference mode with no gradient computation

+### 📊 Experiment Tracking

+All training metrics are logged using Weights & Biases (wandb), including:

+• Training loss
+• Validation loss & perplexity
+• Learning rate
+• GPU memory usage
+• Token throughput (tokens/sec)
+• Total tokens processed

+This enables full reproducibility and performance analysis.

 ## 🚀 Deployment